menu

 Dynamic Application Security Testing (DAST): An Overview

-Dynamic Application Security Testing (DAST) is an advanced testing method that tests the production environment and analyzes application security at runtime.
-This type of black box testing identifies real-world vulnerabilities externally without much need for insights into the product provenance of any single component.
+Dynamic Application Security Testing (DAST) is an advanced scanning method that tests the production environment and analyzes application security at runtime.
+This type of black box testing identifies real-world vulnerabilities externally without much need for insights into the product's provenance of any single component.

 By simulating real-world attacks in your system, DAST identifies critical security gaps that other vulnerability assessments and static methods might miss.
 This miss is the difference between a secure application and a leaky bucket, which can result in: